Son Byong-hi: Refuge in Japan

 Mass hair cutting ceremonies were one of the most notable signs of the organization of the Jinbohoe.
-The first official Cheondogyo history, Pongyo Yoksa, written in 1912, states that the cutting of hair was seen by Uiam as a sign that Korea and Donghak were becoming part of the contemporary world.
+The first official Cheondogyo history, Pongyo Yoksa, written in 1912, states that the cutting of hair was seen by Son as a sign that Korea and Donghak were becoming part of the contemporary world.
 Around 160,000 people participated in one of these events.
 Many Jinbohoe members wore black, Western-style clothes, in apparent emulation of Japanese practice.
-The hair cutting was a significant departure from Neo-Confucian ideals because: “one’s body, including the hair and skin, came from one’s parents, and therefore should not be hurt or damaged.
-Hurting one’s body meant hurting one’s parents’ bones and flesh; therefore, it was regarded as disrespect towards parents.”
+The hair cutting was a significant departure from Neo-Confucian ideals because: "one's body, including the hair and skin, came from one's parents, and therefore should not be hurt or damaged.
+Hurting one's body meant hurting one's parents' bones and flesh; therefore, it was regarded as disrespect towards parents."
 In Joseon Korean, men tied their hair in a topknot when they married, and it became a symbol of manhood.
 Furthermore, earlier forced haircutting of Koreans, including the King Gojong, by the Japanese was considered a major humiliation.

 As noted above one of the founding principles of Jinbohoe was to aid Japan.
 In 1903, a plan was devised for driving the pro-Russian faction from the Korean government.
 Donghak members would lead Japanese soldiers who would enter Korea disguised as merchants.
 Donghak and Japanese elements would then make a coordinated attack on Seoul.
-Uiam’s brother met with a Japanese general, the deputy chief of staff, and received enthusiastic support for the idea.
+Son's brother met with a Japanese general, the deputy chief of staff, and received enthusiastic support for the idea.
 However, the plan was abandoned before it could be carried out when the brother and general died unexpectedly.
-Carl Young made the following comment about this episode: “[It] might seem strange that he [Uiam] and his Korean reformist friends actually agreed to plot with the Japanese to overthrow the Korean government.
-It is important to note, however, that those desiring change in Korean government often looked to Japan's Meiji Restoration as an example that Korea could follow, and this often led reformists to seek Japanese help to implement their vision”.
+Carl Young made the following comment about this episode: "[It] might seem strange that he [Son] and his Korean reformist friends actually agreed to plot with the Japanese to overthrow the Korean government.
+It is important to note, however, that those desiring change in Korean government often looked to Japan's Meiji Restoration as an example that Korea could follow, and this often led reformists to seek Japanese help to implement their vision".